USNI/WP-Dateline/readme.txt

 == Frequently Asked Questions ==

 = Does the plugin do any automatic formatting? =
 No, the plugin will display the text exactly as you enter it.
+However, any HTML tags you enter will be stripped out.

 == Screenshots ==